Heading to Tioman Island? Trying to work out which beach to call home? Wondering if it’s Juara Beach, Tioman Island?

 The cheapest option is the budget double room which is only fan cooled but still has a balcony and kettle.
 Other room types are air conditioned.
 There are several types with bedding for four making this a good choice for families.

-While some rooms could do with an upgrade, overall the Juara Mutiara Resort is good value for what it offers in such a stunning location.
+While the rooms could do with an upgrade and service is hit and miss, overall the Juara Mutiara Resort is good value for what it offers in such a stunning location.

 The 1511 Coconut Grove resort is located on the southern end of Juara Beach near the Juara Turtle Project making this a great place for people who like some turtles with their stunning beach scenery!

 There is a large variety of room types including two bedroom chalets.
 Rooms all include free Wi-Fi, balconies, LED TVs, minibars, ceiling fans and bottled water.
 No smoking is allowed.

 Enjoy the local food at the great on-site restaurant with its quaint wooden table and chairs while you enjoy a cocktail or two with your mates on holiday.
 This hotel also has an outside deck with amazing views.